$89.00

 - Question: One year after Hepatitis A, the immunoglobulin likely elevated is:

-- Question: Sweat glands concentrated in palms and soles involved in thermoregulation are:
+- Question: Sweat glands concentrated in palms/soles involved in thermoregulation are:

 - Question: Which dermatologic lesion is precancerous due to prolonged UV-B exposure?

-- Question: Clinical depression symptoms often reflect deficit in which neurotransmitter?
+- Question: Clinical depression symptoms (hypersomnia, anhedonia, weight gain) often reflect deficit in which neurotransmitter?

-- Question: To differentiate anxiety from hyperthyroidism, which lab should be ordered?
+- Question: To differentiate anxiety from hyperthyroidism, order:

-- Question: An “awful taste” hallucination is which type?
+- Question: “Awful taste” hallucination is which type?

 - Question: Most common co-diagnosis in patients with self-harm history is:

-- Question: Pain with reaching up and over to touch the opposite scapula suggests:
+- Question: Pain with reaching up and over to touch opposite scapula suggests:

-- Question: Which is NOT common with temporomandibular joint disorder?
+- Question: Which is NOT common with TMJ disorder?

-- Question: Unequal shoulder height with lateral or rotary spinal curvature indicates:
+- Question: Unequal shoulder height with lateral/rotary spinal curvature indicates:

 - Question: Abnormal sharp/dull sensation on the cheek implicates which cranial nerve?

-- Question: Best test for cranial nerve I assessment is:
+- Question: Best test for cranial nerve I (olfactory) assessment:

 - Question: Identifying a familiar object by touch with eyes closed is:

-- Question: Impaired gag reflex suggests damage to which cranial nerve?
+- Question: Impaired gag reflex suggests damage to:

 - Question: Hematuria with RBC casts after streptococcal infection indicates:

-- Question: Sensitive test to elicit confirmatory response in suspected pyelonephritis is:
+- Question: Sensitive test to elicit confirmatory response in suspected pyelonephritis:

-- Question: First assessment tool for early renal dysfunction from diabetes or hypertension is:
+- Question: First assessment tool for early renal dysfunction from diabetes/hypertension:

-- Question: For dysfunctional uterine bleeding, the most common cause, the initial lab to order is:
+- Question: For dysfunctional uterine bleeding (most common cause), initial lab to order:

 - Question: Which is NOT used to identify bacterial vaginosis?

-- Question: NYHA class for a patient symptomatic on activities of daily living but none at rest is:
+- Question: NYHA class: patient symptomatic on ADLs but none at rest is:

-- Question: Priority intervention for new onset irregularly irregular rapid heart rate is:
+- Question: Priority intervention for new onset irregularly irregular rapid HR (4 days):

-- Question: Exertional chest pressure relieved by rest without increased frequency indicates:
+- Question: Exertional chest pressure relieved by rest, not increasing in frequency—diagnosis/plan:

-- Question: Near-syncope in a patient with prior bioprosthetic aortic valve replacement should be evaluated for:
+- Question: Near-syncope in patient with prior bioprosthetic aortic valve replacement—workup should include evaluation for:

-- Question: Crackles that clear after coughing in a post-operative child suggest:
+- Question: Crackles that clear after coughing in a post-op child suggest:

-- Question: For a 21-week pregnant patient after a fall, which test should be ordered?
+- Question: For a 21-week pregnant patient after a fall, order:

-- Question: Post-operative appendectomy patient with dull percussion that clears with cough indicates:
+- Question: Post-op appendectomy with dull percussion over lung that clears with cough—diagnosis:

-- Question: Which patient is most likely to complain of hemoptysis?
+- Question: Which patient most likely to complain of hemoptysis?

-- Question: Nonpitting periorbital edema with eyebrow thinning suggests:
+- Question: Nonpitting periorbital edema with dry thinned hair and loss of lateral eyebrows—cause:

-- Question: Which percussion finding raises suspicion for splenomegaly?
+- Question: Percussion finding that raises suspicion for splenomegaly:

-- Question: Right upper quadrant pain worse with deep breathing and positive Murphy sign suggests:
+- Question: RUQ pain worse with deep breathing and positive Murphy sign is most consistent with:

-- Question: Floaters, flashes, and a curtain coming down indicate:
+- Question: Floaters, flashes, curtain coming down indicate:

-- Question: Acute closed-angle glaucoma is most consistent with which finding?
+- Question: Acute closed-angle glaucoma most consistent finding:

-- Question: Weber test lateralizes to the right ear—what does this suggest?
+- Question: Weber test lateralizes to the right—suspect:

-- Question: Heavy menses with irregular periods and severe cramping in an adolescent suggests:
+- Question: Heavy menses with long irregular periods and severe cramping in adolescent—consider:

 - Question: CBC in chronic alcoholism typically shows:

-- Question: Which is NOT a potential cause of elevated white blood cell count?
+- Question: Which is NOT a potential cause of elevated WBC (with fever, chills, malaise)?

 - Question: Enlarged anterior mediastinal mass in myasthenia gravis likely represents: